CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Array-Index---Symptom-9.md

+# Array Index - Symptom 9

 > Verified: January 2022

-> This is one cause of the [Simulation error Array index is out of range](Simulation error Array index is out of range) error.
+> This is one cause of the [](Simulation-error-Array-index-is-out-of-range.md) error.

 ## Symptom